-The car and trailer towing test has been scrapped as part of Government plans to tackle the HGV driver shortage crisis, with equestrians wondering if they need a particular licence to tow a horse trailer being warned not to be caught out by jumping the gun before the change in law later this year.
+The car and trailer towing test has been scrapped as part of Government plans to tackle the HGV driver shortage crisis, meaning most drivers can now tow a horse trailer without taking an extra test under the new trailer towing law.

 The decision directly affects the horse world in several ways.
-It means people who have not shelled out for training and testing, previously a legal requirement for anyone who passed the driving test after 1 January 1997, will be able to tow a trailer up to 3.5T maximum authorised mass (MAM) when the law changes.
+It means people who have not shelled out for training and testing, previously a legal requirement for anyone who passed the driving test after 1 January 1997, are able to tow a trailer up to 3.5T maximum authorised mass (MAM).

 It also affects equestrians seeking their HGV licence, as the towing test was scrapped to make way for 50,000 extra lorry tests.

-The initial response on social media has been mixed.
-Those who have already paid for training and undergone testing will not be eligible for refunds, although there are some specific exceptions for people with upcoming tests booked.
-There will also be a significant knock-on effect for towing training firms.
-Safety concerns have also been voiced.
+The initial response on social media in September was mixed.
+Those who had already paid for training and undergone testing will not be eligible for refunds, although there were some specific exceptions for people with upcoming tests booked.
+There is a significant knock-on effect for towing training firms and safety concerns have also been voiced.

 “These changes will not change the standard of driving required to drive an HGV, with road safety continuing to be of paramount importance,” added the DVSA statement, issued on Friday (10 September).